Kraks/diamond-lang/README.md

 ## Examples in the Paper

-The examples shown in the paper can be found at `src/test/scala/popl24submission/Examples.scala`.
+The examples shown in the paper can be found at `src/test/scala/suppl/Examples.scala`.
 You can also run the following test in `sbt` to check that these test cases have expected types or expected error:

 ```
-sbt:Diamond> testOnly diamond.popl24.ExamplesInPaper
+sbt:Diamond> testOnly diamond.suppl.ExamplesInPaper
 ```

 The expected output is

 ```
-sbt:Diamond> testOnly diamond.popl24.ExamplesInPaper
+sbt:Diamond> testOnly diamond.suppl.ExamplesInPaper
 [info] ExamplesInPaper:
 [info] - Sec 2.2.2 - Freshness Marker
 [info] - Sec 2.2.3 - Precise Reachability Polymorphism